parenthetical-e/accumulate/README.markdown

 Now we can do some work...

 Let us consider trials with a max length of 4.
 This is shorter than you'll want in practice but allows for easy visualization of the results.
-Also, to simplfy implementation *l* must be even.
+Also, to simplify implementation *l* must be even.

 First create an exhaustive experiment.
 AccumulationExp() takes one argument, the max trial length, *l*.